valohai/docs/source/howto/setup/index.rst

     :width: 700
     :alt: Valohai Components

-Valohai comprises of two layers, the application layer and the compute & data layer.
+Valohai comprises of two layers, the Application Layer and the Compute & Data Layer.

 The Valohai application doesn't directly access your workers but instead writes requests and updates to the job queue machine, from where your own workers find jobs that are scheduled for them.